 Since all caches now are empty, you should re-compile the templates.
 Note that this step can be skipped and thus the templates will be compiled on-demand when the site is browsed.
-Go to the root directory of eZ Publish and run this command:
+Go to the root directory of eZ Publish and run this command (if you are using multiple servers, run this command from each server node in order to compile the templates for each one):